Digital Projects: All You Need to Know

 An essential structure of a business case can look like this:

-Provide an essential overview of the issues you want to address, what goal you want to reach, what benefits your organisation can expect, and what specific actions will be performed.
+Provide an essential overview of the issues you want to address, what goal you want to reach, what benefits your organization can expect, and what specific actions will be performed.

-Describe your current context, what challenges and opportunities it creates, and what impact this has on your organisation.
+Describe your current context, what challenges and opportunities it creates, and what impact this has on your organization.

-Present both financial and non-financial benefits of the proposal for your organisation, as well as any potential and actual limitations.
+Present both financial and non financial benefits of the proposal for your organization, as well as any potential and actual limitations.

-Identify potential solutions—e.g. CMSs or digital experience platforms—to your challenges, and provide substantial details for your stakeholders with a range of possible options.
+Identify potential solutions, like CMSs or digital experience platforms, to your challenges.
+Provide substantial details for your stakeholders with a range of possible options.

 List what stakeholders and processes will be impacted by the solution, as well as detailing side-effects.